platformsh/platformsh-docs/src/administration/integrations/github.md

 ### 3. Add the webhook

-If you don't see the CLI outputs `Webhook created successfully`, you need to add the webhook manually.
-Copy the Payload URL that is returned by the previous command and continue the below.
+The CLI will create the necessary webhook for you when there's correct permission set in the given token.
+If you see the message `Failed to read or write webhooks`, you will need to add a webhook manually:

+1. Copy the hook URL shown in the message.
-Go to your GitHub repository and click `Settings`.
-Select the *Webhooks and Services* tab and click `Add webhook`.
-Paste the Payload URL, choose  "application/json" for the content type, choose "Send me everything"  for the events you want to receive and click `Add webhook`.
+2. Go to your GitHub repository and click Settings, select the Webhooks and Services tab, and click Add webhook.
+3. Paste the hook URL, choose application/json for the content type, choose "Send me everything" for the events you want to receive, and click Add webhook.

 You can now start pushing code, creating new branches or opening pull requests directly on your GitHub repository.